 There are no pre-requisites for this course.

 Approximately 30 minutes of self-study is required prior to each live Zoom meeting, which are expected to last about 1.5 hours.
 In addition, you will join a small group with two other women.
-This triad will meet for about an hour once each month.
+This triad will meet for about an hour on the weeks the course doesn’t meet.
 The triads are very popular and provide a way for you to personalize the material you are learning through intimate conversations.

 Investing for a Sustainable Environment consists of a combination of reading, joint exercises/research, and discussions.
 In the first session, you will explore the role banks play in the financial crisis and discover financial institutions that use their assets to mitigate climate change.
 Then in the second session, you will be shown how to find, analyze, and choose stock and bond funds that support positive climate outcomes.
 And finally, in the third session, you will be introduced to investment options that span asset classes as they address a broader array of environment issues, such as deforestation, plastics, and other forms of pollution and toxicity.